 If you’ve read my blog for a minute you’ve heard me talking about bringing your kids’ homeschool education to life or providing lifegiving homeschooling to your kids.
 Do you wonder what exactly I’m talking about when I say this?
 Let me explain.

-First of all, bringing your kids’ homeschool education to life and lifegiving homeschooling are often light-years away from the traditional education model.
+First of all, bringing your kids’ homeschool education to life and lifegiving homeschooling are often light-years away from what we had in public school.

-You know, the one where the teacher spoon feeds her baby birds snippets of information from a ho-hum textbook.
-While her kids passively sit there nodding their heads occasionally and wondering when it will be over.
+You remember.
+The teacher spoon feeds her baby birds snippets of information from a ho-hum textbook.
+While her kids passively sit there nodding their heads occasionally, looking out the window as often as possible and wondering when it will be over.

 No, that’s not what I’m talking about at all.